 Silt Striders: Silt Striders are giant insectoids with long legs.
 They are a common method of travel, and are generally suited for overland transport in lowland areas.
 Their tall legs make it awkward for them to traverse hilly and mountainous landscapes, so the Strider network is limited to the flatlands of Central Morrowind, and the western lowlands of Vvardenfell.

 Boats: Boats are another major method of transport in Morrowind, and are obviously suited for transport in coastal and insular waters and riverways.
-They are often used in trade, and such, boat networks operate most around the major trade routes in the Thirr River and the Inner Sea.
+They are often used in trade, and as such, boat networks operate most around the major trade routes in the Thirr River and the Inner Sea.
 The treachearous meinhir field of the Azura's Coast makes them less prominent in the east however.

 Riverstriders: River striders are another giant insectoid that glides over water.
 They were initially domesticated by the Telvanni for limited transport between their settlements and towers.
 They are small and agile, and well suited for the harsh, rocky coastlines of their district.
 They have also been introduced as a means of transport within the underground waterways under the Deshaan Plains.